lightscalar/pyro/README.md

 between [Python](https://www.python.org/dev/peps/pep-0008/#naming-conventions)
 and [JavaScript](http://www.j-io.org/Javascript-Naming_Conventions) naming
 conventions.
 For the most part, you won't have to worry about serializing and deserializing data, as Pyro handles all this.
-You'll only have to worry about what is going on there if you need to diverge from the default behavior.
+You'll only have to be concerned about what is going on there if you need to diverge from the default behavior.

 ## The Application